chaotic1988/docs/xtrade5/developer_guide.md

 ## 5 Message Specification

 The  message consists of two fields: the message type field `type` and the message payload `data`.
 The message type field is simply an EventType enum(See Section 4.1).
 The message payload can be one of the three event types: order entry, order cancel and order updates(See Chapter 3), and are serialized using JSON.
-For details of message format used in Redis Streams, check out [Introduction to Redis Stream](https://redis.io/topics/streams-intro).
+For details of message format used in Redis Stream, check out [Introduction to Redis Stream](https://redis.io/topics/streams-intro).

 Examples:
 1. Order entry